An epidemic of smoking-related cancer and disease in women

 Smoking is the most preventable cause of early death in this country.
-According to the Centers for Disease Control and Prevention (CDC), smoking-related diseases cause the deaths of nearly 174,000 women in the United States each year.
+According to the Centers for Disease Control and Prevention (CDC), smoking-related diseases cause the deaths of more than 200,000 women in the United States each year.
 On average, women who smoke die 14.5 years sooner than non-smokers.

 Overall, women are less likely to smoke than men.
 But smoking is more popular among younger than older women.
-Nearly 20% of women ages 25 to 44 smoke.
+Nearly 18% of women ages 25 to 44 smoke cigarettes.
+Cigarette smoking rates are somewhat lower among women aged 18 to 24, about 14.5%, but these numbers do not include women in these age groups who smoke other forms of tobacco, such as little cigars, hookahs, and electronic cigarettes.
 If these younger women continue to smoke as they get older, they will have smoking-related illnesses and disabilities.
-Smoking rates are somewhat lower among women aged 18 to 24, about 16.4%.
-About 7.1% of women age 65 and over smoke.
+About 7.5% of women age 65 and over smoke.

-Women who smoke often began as teenagers − in most cases before age 18.
+Women who smoke often started as teenagers − in most cases before age 18.
 And the younger a girl is when she starts, the more heavily she is likely to use tobacco as an adult.
-The most recent CDC surveys showed that 35% of 9th grade girls had smoked at least one cigarette.
+The most recently published CDC survey, reporting by school grade, showed that 35% of 9th grade girls had smoked at least one cigarette.
 By 12th grade, it was nearly 54%.
-As early as middle school, about 4% of girls reported smoking at least one cigarette in the past month.
+As early as middle school, about 3% of girls reported smoking at least one cigarette in the past month.